mharty3/preppin-data/2022/03/readme.md

 [![alt text](./py.PNG)](challenge03.py)

 ## Things I learned/practiced
-This was a fun one and pretty straightforward with a simple join, some reshaping with melt, and some groupby named aggregations.
+This was a fun one and pretty straightforward for me (probably because there were no dates!) with a simple join, some reshaping with melt, and some groupby named aggregations.

 * One annoying issue I found was with the Pylance extension in VS Code.
 It complained about my named aggregations for some reason saying: